-The OpenStack services, Cinder for block storage and Swift for Object Storage, are discussed below in Section 3.3 "Cloud Infrastructure Management Software (VIM)".
+The OpenStack services, Cinder for block storage and Swift for Object Storage, are discussed below in Section "Cloud Infrastructure Management Software (VIM)".

-Ephemeral data is typically stored on the compute host's local disks, except in environments that support live instance migration between compute hosts.
-In the latter case, the ephemeral data would need to be stored in a storage system shared between the compute hosts such as on persistent block or object storage.
+Ephemeral data is typically stored on the compute host's local disks, in the form of a file system as part of the provisioning.
+This storage is volatile, it is deleted when instances are stopped.
+In environments that support live instance migration between compute hosts, the ephemeral data would need to be stored in a storage system shared between the compute hosts such as on persistent block or object storage.